reactplay/react-play/src/plays/image-gallery/Readme.md

 # ImageGallery

-Its an Image Gallery where users can explore multiple different types of images and on hovering over that they can also, listen about that image.
+It's an Image Gallery where users can explore multiple different types of images and by hovering over them they can also listen to that image.
+This image gallery tells the unique facts about the image.

 ## Play Demographic